Bringing the apple of your eye home and wondering how to introduce your new puppy to his forever home?

 Get essential puppy supplies

 Make sure you have enough supplies for your puppy.
-An ideal puppy starter kit would have chew toys, a water and food bowl, a bed, a harness, a leash and collar, essential grooming tools, and the right food suggested by your vet or the breeder.
+An ideal puppy starter kit would have chew toys, a water and food bowl, a bed, a harness, a leash and collar, essential grooming tools, a crate, and the right food suggested by your vet or the breeder.